misterorion/misterorion.com/content/posts/moving-to-gatsby.md

 `
 ```

-It's not old-school HTML and CSS, that's for sure.
+It's not old-school HTML/CSS/JS, that's for sure.
 In general, I tried to modularize everything, extracting components for Layout, SEO, CSS modules, and so on.
 This makes the codebase a bit easier to understand and update.

 In the example above, we have React components for Layout and Hero, followed by a component for the post links themselves.
 Finally, a GraphQL query uses a regex to find markdown files in my posts folder, extracting only the information necessary to create the list of posts before passing it into the main function.
 GraphQL is very powerful indeed and it's definitely the future.

-## Issues I have with Gatsby
+## Room for improvement?

 Gatsby is fast and robust via its modular plugin system.
 That said, I'm still wary of plugins.
 Compared to Hugo with its single binary package that does it all, this is  something I'm not used to.
 Gatsby's plugins are npm-based which, from my experience, tend be abandoned, or have supply-chain issues such as insecure dependencies.
 Fortunately, Gatsby's most popular plugins seem to have a lot of developer support.